alersrt/guestblog/README.md

 # Guest Blog
-Guest blog with using such technology stack as Spring MVC, Spring Data, MongoDB and Spring Boot for autoconfiguration.
+Guest blog with using such technology stack as Spring WebFlux, Spring Data, MongoDB and Spring Boot for autoconfiguration.
 You can to see the application [here][1].
 This service has the next features:
 - REST-API
+- reactive code
 - simple web-client with using of [ReactJS][2]
 - stores images in the [GridFS][3]